Skip to main content

 • a housing association tenancy

-• housing subject to stock transfer of ownership from the local authority to a registered social landlord
+• housing transferred from the local authority to a registered social landlord

-To apply for a local authority allocation of social housing, a person must apply to the housing register.
-However, a person may also be able to apply directly to a social housing provider for a tenancy.
+To apply for social housing, a person must apply to the housing register.
+In some cases, a person may also be able to apply directly to a social housing provider.

 Eligibility

-The rules determining eligibility for an allocation of social housing from the local authority are the same as those regarding homelessness assistance (see page 2 on eligibility).
+The rules determining eligibility for social housing allocation are broadly the same as those for homelessness assistance.

-Local authorities are also required to provide free advice and information to anyone regarding an application for housing assistance.
+Councils are also required to provide free advice and information about housing applications.

 Existing tenants